AndyMc3000/ci-ms2-party-chef/README.md

 * Bootstrap Accordions for menus.
 * Bootstrap Responsive Grid system.
 * JavaScript shopping cart used for MyMenu system.
-* EmailJS for sending from data by email.
+* EmailJS for sending form data by email.
 * Bootstrap Carousel Slider Modal Gallery.
 * Google Map with custom markers and infoWindow's.
-* Bootrap Forms for MyMenu Modal and Contact form on contact.html.
+* Bootrap Forms for MyMenu Modal on index.html and Contact form on contact.html.
 * Bootstrap Form validation.
-* Social Links in Footer and contact.html.
+* Social Links in Footers.
 * Navigation links in Footer.

 #### [Back To Top ^ ](#top-of-page) ####